Saoaek/SQL/World_Population/READEME.md

 - **Updating Values**: Population data for specific years and countries were updated for accuracy.

 ## SQL Queries

-The analysis phase covered a wide range of queries to extract meaningful insights:
+The analysis phase encompassed a variety of queries to derive meaningful insights:

-- **Continental Overview**: Determined the number of continents and countries per continent, along with their total populations.
+- **Continental Overview:** This query determined the number of continents, the number of countries in each continent, and their total populations.
-- **Population Extremes**: Identified the maximum and minimum population figures for each continent.
+- **Population Extremes:** This part identified the highest and lowest population figures for each continent.
-- **Decadal Population Change**: Focused on countries like Russia, whose populations have been decreasing over a decade.
+- **Decadal Population Change:** Focused on countries like Russia, examining population decreases over the past decade.
-- **Population Trends View Creation**: Created views to categorize countries based on their population trends between 2000 and 2010.
+- **Population Trends View Creation:** Involved creating views to categorize countries based on their population trends from 2000 to 2010.

 ## Significant Findings
 - **Population Distribution**: The Asian continent had the highest population in 2010, with significant contributions from China and India.